iamjohnlong/typewriter/README.md

 # TypeWriter

-A Class write out text to a DOM Node.
+A Class that writes out text to a DOM Node.

 ```coffee